Italy's 5-Star leader says government will not raise sales tax

 Italy must find an estimated 12.5 billion euros ($14.77 billion) of savings to stave off the threat of an automatic increase in sales taxes because of previously missed deficit targets.

-Speaking to a conference organized by the Italian retailers’ lobby, Di Maio said the coalition would find a way of avoiding this hike and also pledged to be careful with public accounts.
+Speaking to a conference organised by the Italian retailers’ lobby, Di Maio said the coalition would find a way of avoiding this hike and also pledged to be careful with public accounts.

 “Sales taxes will not increase and the safeguard trigger will be defused,” Di Maio said.